Study Abroad Myths Debunked

 "It’s difficult to get accepted into a study abroad program."

 Most of the students who meet the minimum qualifications and complete the application process in a timely manner are accepted to study abroad.
-The Center for International Programs work closely with students to find the program that best meets their needs and qualifications.
+The Center for International Programs works closely with students to find the program that best meets their needs and qualifications.

 "All programs are alike, so I just need to pick my favorite country."